What is Restaurant Marketing?

 And when it comes down to fundamentals, if your customer isn’t dining at your establishment, they are dining somewhere else.

 Sometimes it is due to a negative experience that they never reported.
-Sometimes they move away, or their habits and tastes simply change.
+Sometimes customers move away, or guest habits and tastes simply change.

-Whatever the cause, your customer churn rate should be monitored closely.
+Whatever the cause, it’s important to monitor customer churn closely.

 Why Is This Important?